ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Before starting such distribution, the Group Manager MUST increment the version number of the group keying material used in the group.

-As per {{Sections 12.2.1.1 and E of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MAY reassign a Gid to the same group over that group's lifetime, e.g., once the whole space of Gid values has been used for the group in question.
+As per {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MAY reassign a Gid to the same group over that group's lifetime, e.g., once the whole space of Gid values has been used for the group in question.
 If the Group Manager supports reassignment of Gid values and performs it in a group, then the Group Manager additionally takes the following actions.

 * Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).